caffeinewriter/secret-santa/README.md

   },
   session: {
     secret: 'session secret' // The secret used for signing sessions.
   },
+  mongoStore: {
+    salt: 'hash salt', // The salt used to hash session IDs.
+  },
   app: {
     port: 80 // The port the application will bind to.
 Overridden by a PORT environment variable.